Birdie13-stack/Birdie13-stack/README.md

 - 🧊 Another fun fact: I watch true crime podcasts for fun.
 - 🌱 I’m currently learning Linux and other cloud engineering concepts.
 - 📫 You can [view my resume](#) and contact me by emailing birdievsq@gmail.com.

+### A quote I go by:

+> "We don't have to be smarter than the rest.
+We have to be more disciplined than the rest." - Warren Buffett

 ---